PaulCzm/DNA-ASSEMBLY/README.md

 Hamiltonian Path Approach: Leverages Hamiltonian paths to explore optimal assembly routes, ensuring robust and efficient sequence reconstruction.

-Optimized for Scalability: Designed to handle large-scale DNA data for comprehensive genomic analysis.

-## Purpose
-This project is tailored for researchers and bioinformaticians working on DNA sequence assembly.
-By incorporating computational optimization techniques, it bridges the gap between raw sequencing data and accurate genomic insights.

 Feel free to explore, contribute, and enhance this tool for advanced DNA sequence reconstruction.